 What is the advantage?

-CIRR is a low fixed rate that has been agreed upon internationally which is typically applied for export finance.
-Dutch exporters find this product particular interesting because it offers their foreign buyers with a possibility to obtain finance at an attractive fixed rate.
-As a consequence, the buyer can calculate its financing costs beforehand.
+As agreed within the OECD, CIRR is a low fixed (minimum) rate which applies for export finance loans.
+Dutch exporters find this product particularly interesting because it offers foreign buyers with a possibility to obtain financing with a recognized fixed rate.
+As a consequence, the buyer can calculate its total financing costs beforehand.